Contents

 This is where an option like Trio tends to strike the right balance.

-We support fintech teams with vetted engineers who understand compliance, data flows, and the operational reality of the financial services industry.
+At Trio, we support fintech teams with vetted engineers who understand compliance, data flows, and the operational reality of the financial services industry.

 Instead of waiting on a recruiter to find candidates, you get access to talent that's already been screened specifically for fintech readiness.